Short term tenancy agreement

 Most tenants who join us will start with an initial short term tenancy agreement.
 The key points of a short term tenancy agreement are:

-The agreement lasts for a period of six months.
+The agreement lasts for a period of twelve months.

-Either party can terminate the agreement by giving two months’ notice.
+Either party can terminate the agreement by giving six months’ notice.

 The agreement sets out details of the rent payable and this can’t be reviewed during this period.